dsmordasov/wake_diffusion_rotor/README.md

 HAWCStab2 is a frequency based aeroservoelastic code for steady states computation, most often used for stability analysis of wind turbines, developed at DTU.
 HAWC2S is a command line version of this code

 ### Script descriptions
-`config.py` contains quality of life imports, visualising scripts and settings for running PWES simulations on the DTU HPC cluster and local post-processing scripts.
+`config.py` contains quality of life imports, visualising scripts and settings for running PyWakeEllipSys simulations on the DTU HPC cluster and local post-processing scripts.

 `h2s.py` contains the same for local HAWC2S simulations and posprocessing.

 `blade_design_tool.py` contains code that allows for local wind turbine blade design, and subsequent evaluation using HAWC2S.

-Files beginning with `pwes` are PWES simulation scripts to be ran on the DTU HPC cluster.
+Files beginning with `pwes` are PyWakeEllipSys simulation scripts to be ran on the DTU HPC cluster.

 Files beginning with `pp` are local post-processing scripts, and (most often) require the data from the DTU HPC cluster simulations.
 This allows for analysis and visualisation of the produced CFD and BEM data.
 The graphs producible with these codes include:
 - wind turbine wake velocity deficits